+- H04 can only be accessed by students with a pass

 - No chewing gum at any time.

 - No food is to be consumed in any study area please use the designated areas.

 - Put paper in the recycling bins.

 - All rubbish must be placed in the bins.

 - Newspapers, magazines, prospectus etc. must be returned to their appropriate place and not left lying around.

 - Keep furniture in its correct position.

-- Respect school equipment. - Talking should be kept to a minimum, and talking maintained at a very low level.
+- Respect school equipment.

+- Talking should be kept to a minimum, and talking maintained at a very low level.

+- Chrome books to be returned to trolleys.